MattiaDif/IIR-Hilbert-Transformer/README.md

 ## REFERENCE
 If you use this repo, please cite:

 "Di Florio, M. (2023).
-IIR-Hilbert-Transformer (Version 0.1) [Computer software]. https://github.com/MattiaDif/IIR-Hilbert-Transformer.git"
+IIR-Hilbert-Transformer (Version 0.2) [Computer software]. https://github.com/MattiaDif/IIR-Hilbert-Transformer.git"

 ## Note
 To contribute refers to the dev branch!
-Thanks and see you around! :)